Press enter to search, esc to close

 In this case, an employee of the defendant sent a letter intended for the claimant to another employee.
 All parties admitted this was an error, and a claim firm issued the claim in the High Court.

 The Court noted that the costs of the matter had hit £50k for a £3k claim.
 Unfortunately, this is common in these types of claims when claimant firms focused on data litigation are involved.
-Our CDR in 10 video explains that these firms often work on a no win no fee basis, with their clients using After the Event (ATE) insurance to cover for the costs of an adverse judgment. igh Court rather than the County Court and on the multi-track (rather than the small claims track where legal costs are typically unrecoverable).
+Our CDR in 10 video explains that these firms often work on a no win no fee basis, with their clients using After the Event (ATE) insurance to cover for the costs of an adverse judgment.
+Firms then seek to recover their - often disproportionate - costs by issuing a claim in the High Court rather than the County Court and on the multi-track (rather than the small claims track where legal costs are typically unrecoverable).

 The Court ordered to transfer the data breach claim to the small claims track in the County Court, which reflects the courts’ growing confidence in taking this approach.
 While data protection is not the most straightforward area of law, the Court in this case made it very clear that Judges of the County Court are well able to deal with these types of disputes.